 Figure 1 illustrates the difference between an existing narrow band (2 Hz) probing signal and two different 5 Hz probing signals.
 The red curve used in this test plan (MSF 1-5-2-100) shifts energy at selected frequencies from the 1-5 Hz range to the range less than 1 Hz to improve identification of modes in this range.
 Additional background material is provided in Appendices A-E.

-Figure 1: Comparison of signals used in tests B, C and D.
+Figure 1: Comparison of signals used in Phases 1 thru 3.